Legacy Application Stats

 Dedicated: CIDRs in this category are dedicated to serving the application.
 For example, Telegram CIDRs are not used by any other application -- it's all Telegram.

 Hosted: CIDRs in this category are hosting other applications.
-For example, the Amazon AWS CIDRs can be used to identify all of AWS, but many applications are hosted on his network.
+For example, the Amazon AWS CIDRs can be used to identify all of AWS, but many applications are hosted on this network.

 Multiproduct: CIDRs in this category belong to one organization, but are shared amongst different products.
 For example, the Apple CIDR list will have traffic from the following applications: iCloud, Apple Mail, Apple TV, etc.